 Another bias could be a belief or practice that has been followed for centuries, but does not hold true anymore.
 An example is the idea of it being normal to work 8-10 hours a day and that part-time work is only for parents or people in need.
 In reality, part time work can be for everyone.
 It gives more energy, time to be human and research from Denmark shows that people working 6 hour shifts are just as efficient; They are more happy , more productive and possibly more innovative.

 Another bias might be cultural.
 An example is the perception that one can only find fullfillment in life, if one has a family, including a child and a house.
 In reality, this does hold not true, families can be diverse and different people can seek different types of fullfillment that holds true to their own beliefs and values.
 Even single parents can be great foster parents, but the perception still persist that a child needs ” two parents”.
 A consequence is that many children , who could have a loving “one parent” remain in the foster system.

 One may also support a knowledge- bias; believing to know everything or believing that knowledge is fixed and not able to change.
-Most likely it is because science advances and different people have different forms of knowledge based on experiences, education and other valid factors.
+Most likely it is not because science advances and different people have different forms of knowledge based on experiences, education and other valid factors.
 While in fact, carbon-neutrality is essential for this the human race to sustain, resolving war and other social conflicts, might as well be just as important.

 Why do unconcious biases matter for sustainability?